 As we now know honey is a great internal healer when we’re feeling unwell but what about on the outside of our body?
 There is evidence to prove that honey can help heal wounds, especially Manuka honey, which has been proven to help heal leg ulcers and pressure sores.
 The honey is treated with UV light which helps preserve its antibacterial properties and helps fight infections.

 There is also evidence to suggest honey can help fade scars.
 The antioxidant and anti inflammatory properties are great for nourishing the skin and speeding up the healing process.
 It can also work great on stretch marks; helping to fade these and soothe the skin where it is sore and irritated.
-We’ve actually dedicated an entire post on honeys healing powers here!
+We’ve actually dedicated an entire post about honeys healing powers!

 Honey is great for looking good